Racketship01/CompleteJSCourse2022/readMe.md

   > "this" variable - basically equal to the object calling the method (ex. jonas as a variable object) | can also use to store new property

-  > arrays (methods) are actually also objects, they are just special kind of objects, they hace methods that we can use to manipulate them like pop, push, shift and unshift.
+  > arrays (methods) are actually also objects, they are just special kind of objects, they have methods that we can use to manipulate them like pop, push, shift and unshift.

   ```js
   // Object Method